-As part of its mission to empower faculty with resources to create data- and analytics-enriched solutions for research and real-world problems, the Translational Data Analytics Institute periodically invites its faculty affiliates throughout Ohio State to submit proposals for a TDAI research support.
-This support is designed to advance translational data analytics by:
+As part of its mission to empower faculty with resources to create data- and analytics-enriched solutions for research and real-world problems, the Translational Data Analytics Institute periodically invites its faculty affiliates throughout Ohio State to submit proposals for TDAI research support.
+This support is designed to advance translational team science in data science and analytics by:

 In 2019, TDAI is piloting a program that goes beyond traditional seed grants to include project ideation, mentoring and proposal development coaching, team work space, and computing resources, as well as financial awards.
 Find out more here.